What will the programme achieve and why does the current training posts system need to change?

 - offer a more equitable distribution of training places across England, corresponding to areas of greatest need / health inequities.

-Through an additional 1,500 annual undergraduate medical school places now available in England, we will see an anticipated increase in the number of trainees progressing into specialty training as early as 2026, following the completion of the UK Foundation Programme.
-Working with hospital trusts, the first phase of the Foundation Programme expansion, scheduled for August 2023, is already underway.
+Through an additional 1,500 annual undergraduate medical school places now available in England, we will see an anticipated increase in the number of postgraduate doctors in training progressing into specialty training as early as 2026, following the completion of the UK Foundation Programme.
+Working with hospital trusts, the first phase of the Foundation Programme expansion, which commenced in August 2023, is already underway.

-No trainees currently in post will be moved from their current location.
-However, HEE and NHSE/I will look at moving future HEE-funded training posts to meet the evidenced regional need.
-This programme applies only to posts that are HEE funded and does not include Academic or Trust-funded posts.
+No postgraduate doctors in training currently in post will be moved from their current location.
+However, NHS England will look at moving future tariff-funded training posts to meet the evidenced regional need.
+This programme applies only to posts that are tariff-funded and does not include academic or trust-funded posts.

 Over time, the number of posts in some specialties and geographies will change as we realign our resources to better meet patient need, rebalancing to a fairer distribution for areas that previously had a poorer share of this public funding.

-We appreciate that the trainee experience will be a little different, as a result of these changes.
-We will protect the opportunities our trainees enjoy across each specialty so that they continue to benefit from exposure to a wide variety and pace of opportunity, unmatched across the rest of country.
+We appreciate that the experience of postgraduate doctors in training will be a little different, as a result of these changes.
+We will protect the opportunities our postgraduate doctors in training enjoy across each specialty so that they continue to benefit from exposure to a wide variety and pace of opportunity, unmatched across the rest of country.
 London provides a full curriculum of training across all specialties, some of which are only available in the capital, and will continue to do so.

 Pace of change